Signals |

 |

-One from Newlands Jct (Margam) converges from bottom left, and two disused colliery branches diverge to the right.
+One from Margam converges from bottom left, and the disused Blaengarw branch diverge to the right.

-The junction is now reduced to single track, but there are still semaphore junction homes on all five incoming lines...
+The junction is now reduced to single track, but there are still semaphore junction homes on all four incoming lines...

 |